 Between September 2020 and December 2021, there were the following numbers of children.
-The YOS worked with 89 different children on 107 different interventions in this same time period.
+The YOS worked with 89 different children on 107 different interventions.

-4. Child First
+3. Child First

 The 'child first' principle is becoming established in the youth justice system nationally and locally, guided by longstanding research and scholarship1.
 The key components are: